bgoodspeed/ephemeral/sliver/README.md

 # Overview

-This repo will help you setup your own droplet, you can customize it as needed
+This repo will help you setup a sliver C2 host.
+Once provisioned a client config will be copied.

 It's meant to be ephemeral - stand it up as needed, tear it down when you're done.